-My first days at IS Aix-en-Provence have been more productive and fun than I ever imagined.
-Believe it or not, I haven’t been nervous or anxious about my poor language skills at all.
+My first days at IS Aix-en-Provence have been more productive and fun than ever imagined.
+Believe it or not, I haven’t been nervous or anxious about my poor language skills.
 The staff and atmosphere at the school are relaxed and welcoming.

-You can tell from the moment you enter the school grounds — which is much like a private compound — that the business runs like a well-oiled machine.
+You can tell from the moment you enter the school grounds- much like a private compound- that the business runs like a well-oiled machine.
 Having been around for over forty years, IS consistently proves they know the art of teaching French.

 French lessons from Day 1

-When I signed up for the course at IS, I chose to attend the two-week course and stay with a French-speaking hostess.
-As luck would have it, my hostess and I are close to the same age and she lives within a five-minute walking distance to the school — past a beautiful park, I might add.
+When I signed up for the IS course, I attended the two-week course and stayed with a French-speaking hostess.
+As luck would have it, my hostess and I are close to the same age, and she lives within a five-minute walking distance of the school — past a beautiful park, I might add.

-On my first day of classes, I was sent merrily on my way by my hostess after a traditional French “petit déjeuner” and cheerful bidding, “bonne chance.”
+On my first day of classes, my hostess sent me merrily on my way after a traditional French “petit déjeuner” and cheerful bidding, “bonne chance.”

 At school, I joined a group of newcomers and met members of the staff who welcomed us and introduced our course of study.
 Later we were tested for our individual class placement.

-Believe it or not, I placed in A2 which means I can: “understand sentences and frequently used expressions related to areas of most immediate relevance (very basic personal information, shopping, local geography, employment, etc.) Can communicate in simple routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
-Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.”
+Believe it or not, I placed in A2, which means I can: “understand sentences and frequently used expressions related to areas of most immediate relevance (basic personal information, shopping, local geography, employment, etc.) Can communicate in simple routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
+Can describe aspects of his/her background, immediate environment, and matters in areas of immediate need.”

 Thank goodness for the ten-week experience in French hospitals.

-My class for the two-week period consists of four students and two instructors who alternate days of teaching.
-Already the class of one Canadian, one Austrian, one Brazilian, plus me, an American, have bonded.
+My class for the two weeks consists of four students and two instructors who alternate days of teaching.
+Already the course of one Canadian, one Austrian, one Brazilian, plus me, an American, have bonded.

-It’s going to be a great time filled with French language learning and lots of laughs.
+It will be a great time filled with French language learning and laughs.
 Stay tuned…